juni-vogt/legitRipple.js/README.md

 #### Custom elements
 You can even use custom elements for ripples by setting the `template` option with an Element or `NodeList` as the value, like `template: $("<p/>").text("Look, ma, I'm custom!")`.

-Alternatively, you can add the following markup to your HTML:
+Alternatively, you can set the `template` option to `true` and add the following markup to your HTML:
 ```html
 <div>
     Container Element
     <div class="legitRipple-template">Your custom element</div>
 </div>
 ```
-How the code will look after a ripple is triggered:
+How the code will look when a ripple is triggered:
 ```html
 <div class="legitRipple">
     Container Element